daytistics/daytistics/README.md

 Contributions are welcome!
 If you want to contribute to the project you can take a look into the **Contributer Guide** section in our [docs](http://docs.daytistics.com).
 There you can find guidelines and useful tips to get started.

 If you are not a programmer, you can still contribute financially.
-Financial contributions help me prioritize work on this project over others and show me that there is a real need for project development.
+Financial contributions help us prioritize work on this project over others and show us that there is a real need for project development.

+<a href="https://www.patreon.com/bePatron?u=138721392" data-patreon-widget-type="become-patron-button">Become a member!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 ## Communication